-Students must collect enrolment information from the School Office before the end of Session 2 1981.
-Re-enrolment forms, giving details of students' proposed 1982 programs must be lodged with the School Office by Friday 8 January 1982.
-Enrolment at the University will not be authorized until the reenrolment form has been checked and the program approved.
+Students must collect enrolment information from the School Office before the end of Session 2.
+Re-enrolment forms, giving details of students' proposed 1983 programs must be lodged with the School Office by Friday 7 January 1983.
+Enrolment at the University will not be authorized until the re-enrolment form has been checked and the program approved.
 Students not intending to re-enrol should advise the School.
 Leave of absence for up to one year is usually granted to students in good standing.

-3640 Electrical Engineering
+3640 Electrical Engineering - Full-time Course

+nours per WOOK

 S1 S2

 1.961 Physics I 6 6

 2.121 Chemistry 6 0

 5.006 Engineering E 6 0

 6.010 Electrical Engineering I 0 6

 6.611 Computing I 0 6

-0.001 Mathematics I 6 6
+10.001 Mathematics I 6 6

-General Studies Elective 1 1/2 11⁄2
+General Studies Elective 2 2

-251/2 251/2
+-

+26 26